ionic-team/ionic-portals/website/docs/overview.md

 Ionic Portals is a supercharged native WebView component for iOS and Android that lets you add web-based experiences to native mobile apps.
 It enables native and web teams to better collaborate and bring new and existing web experiences to mobile in a safe, controlled way.

-Portals is free to use in non-production environments.
-Businesses with more than USD $1 million in annual revenue are required to purchase a license from Ionic before using Portals in production.
-[Try it now](https://ionic.io/register-portals).

 <div
   style={{
     position: "relative",